sanchom/algorithmic-decision-making-and-rule-of-law/README.md

 Check out [this Q&A](http://www.allard.ubc.ca/news-events/ubc-law-news/bridging-gap-between-law-and-technology) for more information about this semi-regular, interdisciplinary reading group.

+Thanks to Peter A. Allard School of Law and Professor Cristie Ford for supporting this group.

+## How to participate

 Join the UBC-hosted mailing list by emailing listserv@lists.ubc.ca with the words “subscribe UBC-ALGORITHMS-RULE-OF-LAW” in the body.

 And please share your suggestions for this bibliography and/or future sessions by [opening an issue](https://github.com/sanchom/algorithmic-decision-making-and-rule-of-law/issues) or just email sanchom@gmail.com.

-Thanks to Peter A. Allard School of Law and Professor Cristie Ford for supporting this group.

 ## Sessions